NJ-CRC, EDA Announce the 1st NJ Cannabis Grant Money Winners

 “Access to capital is a challenge for small businesses, particularly for minority small businesses in every sector all the time,” Sullivan noted.

-He explained some get loans to solve the issue.
+He explained that some get loans to solve the issue.

 “When people of means want to start a business, they often go to their friends and family.
 But not everybody has friends and family with a couple of hundred thousand dollars lying around,” Sullivan explained.
 “It’s risky.
 But Governor Murphy, the legislature, and the people of New Jersey are going to be your friends and family,” Sullivan said to applause.